getcarina/getcarina.com/_posts/2016-01-15-weekly-news.md

 1. [Create and connect to a cluster](/docs/tutorials/create-connect-cluster/).

-1. Get the ServiceNet IP address of the segment Consul will advertise on and the public IP address of the segment.
+1. Get the ServiceNet IP address of the node Consul will advertise on and the public IP address of the node.

     ```
     $ export CONSUL_SERVICENET_IP=$(docker run --rm --net=host racknet/ip service ipv4)